Black Friday • Black Friday •

 Withdrawal/threshold bleeding – low/fluctuating oestrogen (menopause, low body weight, chemo, surgery)

 If you are not ovulating and have low or variable oestrogen levels, you won’t have progesterone tempering the oestrogen.
 Low levels of E2 oestrogen are commonly observed just before menopause.
-This is known as withdrawal bleeding or thresholding bleeding.
+This is known as withdrawal bleeding or threshold bleeding.

-The endometrial lining becomes thinner and can shed irregularly, and eventually spotting or no bleeding will be all you see as menopausal levels of E2 are all that’s left.
+The endometrial lining becomes thinner and can shed irregularly, and eventually, spotting or no bleeding will be all you see as menopausal levels of E2 are all that’s left.

-If the pattern deviates from this, another condition may be present such as fibroids.
+If the pattern deviates from this, another condition may be present, such as fibroids.
 This occurrence is called threshold or withdrawal bleeding because E2 is not reaching its goals.

 Diagnosing dysfunctional uterine bleeding